Automatic PDF Processor - automatically process PDF files

 • Send PDF files automatically by email (also with additional attachments, also password-protected)

-• Split PDF documents by maximum file size, bookmarks, number of pages, QR code, barcode, blank pages, or keywords
+• PDF files split (by file size, bookmarks, page count, QR code, barcode, blank pages or keywords)

-• Monitor any number of folders (hot folder monitoring)
+• Monitor any number of folders and create profiles

 Automatically print PDF files